Peer-Based Fundraising

 - 509(a)(4) - organizations organized and operated to test for public safety (foundation code 18).

-For clarity, organizations with the following IRS foundation types and codes are NOT eligible to use Give Lively technology:
+For clarity, organizations with the following IRS deductibility codes and foundation types are NOT eligible to use Give Lively technology:

 - all private non-operating foundations (foundation code 04)